PencilCode/jquery-turtle/README.md

   $(x).touches(y)   // Collision tests elements (uses turtleHull if present).
   $(x).encloses(y)  // Containment collision test.
 </pre>

 When $.fx.speeds.turtle is nonzero (the default is zero unless
 $.turtle() is called), the first four movement functions animate at that speed, and the remaining mutators also participate in the animation queue.
-Note that when using predicates such as touches(), queuing will mess up the logic because the predicate will not queue, so when making a game with hit testing,
+Note that property-reading functions such as touches() are synchronous and will not queue, and setting
-$.fx.speed.turtle should be set to 0 so that movement is synchronous and instantaneous.
+$.fx.speed.turtle to 0 will make movement functions synchronous.

 The absolute motion methods moveto and turnto accept any argument with pageX and pageY, including, usefully, mouse events.
+They operate in absolute page coordinates even when the turtle is nested within further transformed elements.

+The hit-testing functions touches() and encloses() will test using the convex hull for the two objects in question.
+This defaults to the bounding box of the elements (as transformed) but can be overridden by the turtleHull CSS property, if present.

 JQuery CSS Hooks for Turtle Geometry
 ------------------------------------